 The Handicap Committee prides itself on being the most progressive and diligent team to monitor and actively police the USGA Handicap Indexes of any player who is eligible to win a prize.
 Below is more information on how we accomplish this both leading up to and during the event.

-The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player 'World Am index', 3) has finished in the top 5 in each of the past two years or 4) has a lower index in the past 12 months*.
+The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player 'World Am index', 3) has finished in the top 5 in each of the past two years (see details) or 4) has a lower index in the past 12 months*.

 A player is ineligible to compete for prizes if the entrant 1) does not have an approved handicap, 2) does not agree to the rules of competition or 3) handicap is deemed not a proper reflection of their playing potential.